Ossining Day Trip: How to Spend 24 Hours in Town

 A post shared by Friends Of The OCA (@crotonaqueduct)

-Brothers Fish & Chips (172 N. Highland Ave.; 914.488.5141) is the place to be if you consider yourself a seafood connoisseur.
-Order takeout for lunch (but be sure to bookmark the chef’s tasting menu for dinner another night) to sample specialties like fish ceviche, tipsy mussels, fried calamari, and crab cake sandwiches.
+Brothers Fish & Chips (172 N. Highland Ave, 914.488.5141) is the place to be if you consider yourself a seafood connoisseur.
+Order takeout for lunch (but be sure to bookmark the chef’s tasting menu for dinner another night) to sample specialties like fish ceviche, octopus, fish tacos, and crab cakes.

 View this post on Instagram